IRS Forms

 Schedule L And Return‑Wide Ties

 Schedule L is your non‑tax‑basis balance sheet on the return.
 It should align with the financial statement you used to start M‑3, and total assets on Schedule L must match the asset figure you use to test the 10 million USD M‑3 threshold.
+Remember that Part II of Schedule L must conform to the NAIC annual statement, the statutory accounting numbers, not GAAP.
 This is an easy place to make your life hard.
 Check it before you route the draft for review.

 A simple pre‑review ritual